MonetDBSolutions/MonetDBe-Python/doc/migrations.rst

 Using such features may improve the performance of you program, but also could hinder a reversion from a MonetDBe application into your hitherto favored system.

-Migration starts with replacing all occurrences of the target system with `monetdbe` in the Python program.

 Porting SQLite3 programs
 ------------------------

 A plethora of programs are written in `SQLite 3 <https://www.sqlite.org/index.html>` and its website contains an extensive account on the particulars.

+Migration starts with replacing all occurrences of the sqlite3 with `monetdbe` in the Python program.

 The following functionality is not supported by MonetDBe or contains syntax/semantic differences.